Setting up OpenWrt on the DSL-AC68U for 1 Gig speeds

 To do this:

-1. SSH into the router.
-On most systems this will be running ssh root@192.168.1.1 in the terminal and using your router password.
-See the OpenWrt wiki for more details about SSH.
+ssh root@192.168.1.1in the terminal and using your router password.
+See the OpenWrt wiki for more details about SSH. - On the router, run:

-• You can tweak the number even higher if you want, which might eek out a bit more performance.
-I didn’t bother as I was already getting the max from my external internet connection.
+nvram set clkfreq=1200,666 && nvram commit && reboot.
+This will increase the CPU frequency to 1200Mhz, set the RAM frequency to 666Mhz, and reboot the router (takes about a minute).- You can push the number even higher, which might eke out a bit more performance.
+I didn’t bother, as I was already maxing out my internet connection.
 If you push it too high, the router might not boot - an NVRAM reset will undo your changes and fix this.

 Full benchmarks